 Leave the cake to cool in the tray for 20 minutes before moving to a wire rack to cool completely.

-Storing custard cake - custard cake can be stored at room temperature for up to 3 days.
+Store at room temperature in an airtight container for up to 3 days.